Counseling (Instruction)

 Grade Mode: Pass/No Pass, Standard Letter

-This course is designed to assist future or current students interested in taking online classes.
-Students in this course will learn concepts, tools, and techniques for online learning.
-Self-motivation theories will be examined.
-Through self-assessment, online interaction, and exploration of online learning strategies, students will develop an understanding of the skills needed to be successful when engaging in online instruction.
-Students will also learn an in-depth overview on how to navigate the course management system Canvas.
-Digital literacy skills will be covered in this class to help students develop the necessary strategies needed to evaluate effective and appropriate use of technology.
+This course is designed for current and future students interested in online classes.
+Students will learn key concepts, tools, and techniques essential for successful online learning, including an examination of self-motivation theories.
+Through self-assessment, online interaction, and the exploration of effective learning strategies, students will develop the skills needed to thrive in an online instructional environment.
+The course provides an in-depth overview of navigating the Canvas course management system.
+Digital literacy skills will also be covered, equipping students with the strategies necessary to evaluate the effective and appropriate use of technology.
+By developing these skills, students will enhance their ability to critically assess digital resources, making informed decisions that support their academic and professional endeavors.

 COUN 120